Bitcoin history

 Authored the Bitcoin whitepaper

-In October 2008, Satoshi published the Bitcoin whitepaper, outlining a peer to peer electronic cash system.
-This document defines Bitcoin’s core principles.
+In October 2008, Satoshi published the Bitcoin whitepaper, defining Bitcoin’s core principles.

 Launched the Bitcoin network